LucasDelfino92/morrowindsharp/setup.md

 > A backup of **Morrowind.exe** (pre-patch) will apear in your **Root** folder, named **Morrowind.Original.exe**.

-# MGE XE and MWSE
+# MGE XE AND MWSE

 [**MGE XE**](https://www.nexusmods.com/morrowind/mods/41102?)
 The Morrowind Graphics Extender XE allows Morrowind to render distant views, scenery shadows, high quality shaders and other features.
 MGE XE supports and includes the latest **MWSE 2.1 beta**, so that the newest Lua-based mods work straight away.